Selecting a University

 - What kind of communication does the institution have with you?

-- Is the International Student Office emailing you with information on how to get to the school and will they pick you up at the airport?
+- Is the International Student Office emailing you with information on how to get to the school

 - Will you attend an orientation program offered by MACEE, or by your local college?